 Trial mode

-Trial mode is limited to thirty days and a total of four shards, including master and replica shards.
-Any new installation starts its thirty-day clock from the day the cluster setup was done (with the first cluster node provisioned).
-This mode allows all features to be enabled, including Auto Tiering, during the trial period.
+Trial mode is limited to 30 days and 4 shards, including master and replica shards.
+A new Redis Enterprise Software installation starts its 30-day trial period from the day you set up the cluster on the first node.

 View cluster license key